Spirit Fiction

 Spirit Fiction is a sixth solo album by jazz saxophonist Ravi Coltrane, released on July 19, 2012.
 His solo on the track "Cross Roads" was nominated for the Grammy Award for Best Improvised Jazz Solo for the 2013 ceremony.

+Critical reception

+In a review for the BBC, Marcus Moore described the release as "jazz the way it’s supposed to be: cool, chaotic, and unassuming."